IT2901-24-2018/vapi/README.md

 Now we need to grant the database user access rights to the database we created.

-`GRANT ALL PRIVILEGES ON DATABASE orm TO username;`
+`GRANT ALL PRIVILEGES ON DATABASE vapi TO username;`

 Exit the SQL prompt to get back to the postgres user session.